teamfact/hcp-iot-api-node/README.md

 var API = require("hcp-iot-api");
 var rdms = new API.RemoteDeviceManagementService("<user>", "<password>");
 ```
-### Reading data
+### Reading data and posting data

-The API allows to read data from service.
+The API allows to read all kinds of data from service.

 ```js
 rdms.getMessageTypes()